 Why Choose Loom Knitting?

-I am curious as to why people might choose loom knitting over conventional knitting; if you're a loom knitter I'd love to hear why you enjoy it.
-It is fun as something different but, as a stick knitter, I know that I'm a lot faster working with needles than I am with a loom.
+We are curious as to why people might choose loom knitting over conventional knitting; if you're a loom knitter we'd love to hear why you enjoy it.
+It is fun as something different but, as a stick knitter, we know that we're a lot faster working with needles than we are with a loom.

 Some people who are nervous about learning to knit or afraid of dropping stitches might find loom knitting a nice introduction to knitting that is a little easier to get started with and perhaps a little harder to drop a stitch because they're more stable on the loom.

-I've read that loom knitting can be better for people with limited mobility and hand or arm problems because you can hold the weight of the project in your lap.
-It may be my limited experience with the craft, but I still hold the project up where I can see it better, and a loom is heavier than needles.
+We've read that loom knitting can be better for people with limited mobility and hand or arm problems because you can hold the weight of the project in your lap.
+It may be my limited experience with the craft, but we still hold the project up where we can see it better, and a loom is heavier than needles.

-I also feel the effect of repetitive stress a lot faster working with a loom than I do with needles.
+We also feel the effect of repetitive stress a lot faster working with a loom than we do with needles.